A characterization of normal 3-pseudomanifolds with at most two singularities: Preliminaries

-A \textbf{normal $d$-pseudomanifold} without boundary (resp. with boundary) is a strongly connected pure simplicial complex in which every faces of dimension $(d-1)$ is contained in exactly two (resp. at most two) facets and the links of all the simplices of dimension $\leq (d-2)$ are connected.
-For a normal $d$-pseudomanifold $\Delta$ with connected boundary, its boundary $\partial (\Delta)$ is a normal $(d-1)$-pseudomanifold whose facets are $(d-1)$-dimensional faces of $\Delta$, which is contained in exactly one facet of $\Delta$.
-For a simplex $\sigma$, its boundary $\partial (\sigma)$ is the union of all of its proper faces.
-Note that the link of any face in a normal $d$-pseudomanifold is a normal $(d-1)$-pseudomanifold.
-In a normal $d$-pseudomanifold $K$, the vertices whose link are spheres are called \textbf{non-singular} vertices and the remaining are called \textbf{singular} vertices.
-In particular, the link of any vertex in a normal $3$-pseudomanifold is nothing but a triangulation of a closed and connected surface.
-If $\lk (v,K)$ is a triangulation of a surface $S$, which is not a sphere, then $v$ is a singular vertex in $K$.
-In this case, we say the normal $3$-pseudomanifold $K$ has a $S$ singularity.
-In this article, we focus on normal $3$-pseudomanifolds $K$ with at most two singularities, i.e., at most two vertices may have link other than sphere.
-For a normal $d$-pseudomanifold $K$ we define the following:
+A {\em normal $d$-pseudomanifold} without boundary (respectively with boundary) is a connected pure simplicial complex in which every face of dimension $(d-1)$ is contained in exactly two (respectively at most two) facets and the links of all the simplices of dimension $\leq (d-2)$ are connected.
+For a normal $d$-pseudomanifold $K$ with a connected boundary, its boundary $\partial K$ is a normal $(d-1)$-pseudomanifold whose facets are $(d-1)$-dimensional faces of $K$, each of which is contained in exactly one facet of $K$.
+Throughout the article, by a normal $d$-pseudomanifold, we mean a normal $d$-pseudomanifold without boundary.
+For a simplex $\sigma$, its boundary complex $\partial (\sigma)$ is the collection of all of its proper faces.
+Let $K$ be a normal $d$-pseudomanifold with boundary $\partial K$.
+Let $K'=K\cup (t\star \partial K)$, where $t$ is a new vertex.
+If $\partial K$ is connected, then $K'$ is a normal $d$-pseudomanifold without boundary.
+We say $K'$ is obtained from $K$ by coning off the boundary at $t$, and the topological space $|K'|$ is the topological space $|K|$ with its boundary coned off.
+In a normal $d$-pseudomanifold $K$, the vertices whose links are triangulated spheres are called {\em non-singular} vertices, and the remaining are called {\em singular} vertices.
+Let $v$ be a singular vertex in a normal $d$-pseudomanifold $K$ with $|\lk (v,K)|\cong S$.
+In this case, we say $K$ has an $S$-singularity at $v$.